Quality Control Slide Set

 Pathology Department Accreditation

-In the past decade, there is a movement towards the accreditation of medical testing laboratories worldwide.
+In the past two decades, there is a movement towards the accreditation of medical testing laboratories worldwide.
 Accreditation is an external audit of an applicant department’s organization and quality assurance program.
 There is now a trend towards accepting ISO 15189 as the standard for all accreditation bodies in order to provide uniformity of standards and cross-recognition.
 Examples of accreditation authorities include the CPA (College of American Pathologists) in the U.S., CPA (Clinical Pathology Accreditation) in the UK, NATA in Australia and HOKLAS for Hong Kong.

 In the UK, pathology department accreditation is carried out by an independent non-profit making company known as CPA (Clinical Pathology Accreditation) which is jointly owned by several bodies including the Royal College of Pathologists.
 There are similar bodies for laboratory accreditation in other countries such as the that operated by the Colloege of American Pathologists in the US and NATA in Australia.
 In the past, the standards of these accreditation bodies varied.